joeyology/taleno-digital/src/pages/index.md

           applications, he learned/understood what the business really wanted and he developed solutions.
 He is very much a team player and very easy to work with.
+  - type: section_cta
+    template: section_cta
+    section_id: call-to-action
+    title: Start with our FREE consultation!
+    subtitle: Not sure where and how to make your business data-driven?
+    actions:
+      - type: action
+        template: action
+        label: Get Started
+        url: /contact
+        style: primary
   - type: section_posts
     template: section_posts
     section_id: recent-posts